meir-retter/treasury-orders/readme.md

 - The app uses sqlite to persist the user's orders.
 Sqlite is lightweight and suitable for a single user in an app like this, but if this was a production app hosted online and there were multiple users and this was hosted online, I'd
   1. use Postgres instead, and
   2. need an additional column for username, need auth, etc
 - All the historical yield data is read from files every time.
-This is okay because their small size means it's very quick, but with larger amounts of data it wouldn't be good
+These files are stored in the repo along with the code.
+This is okay because their small size means it's very quick to read and doesn't take up much space
+- I used GPT for
+  1. speeding up bugfixing
+  2. Plotly Dash aesthetic improvement (css styling, getting the components aligned etc)

+I also asked GPT to suggest names for this app -- my favorite was "YieldStation".

 Potential improvements:
-- Could be nice to show the current yield curve against other days' yield curves
+- Show the current yield curve against other days' yield curves
+- Show the projected value of the user's orders after they get their money back (factoring in payments and the yield rate)